uswds/uswds-site/pages/patterns/create-a-profile/contact-preferences.md

       <h3 class="do-dont__heading">What to do</h3>
         <div class="do-dont__content">
           <ul>
-            <li>Do offer options for how to be contacted, if possible, since some users may not have a permanent physical or mailing address, due to displacement, infrastructure problems following a disaster, homelessness, or other reasons.</li>
+            <li>Offer options for how to be contacted, if possible, since some users may not have a permanent physical or mailing address, due to displacement, infrastructure problems following a disaster, homelessness, or other reasons.</li>
-            <li>Do only collect contact preference information if you need it and can deliver on the promise to the user that you will contact them via their preferred communications channel.</li>
+            <li>Only collect contact preference information if you need it and can deliver on the promise to the user that you will contact them via their preferred communications channel.</li>
-            <li>Do explain under what conditions you will reach out to the user and what the anticipated timeline will be, if possible.</li>
+            <li>Explain under what conditions you will reach out to the user and what the anticipated timeline will be, if possible.</li>
+            <li>Do consider the safety implications of users who share their phone, voicemail, or email with other members of their household.
+Consider asking for permission to leave potentially sensitive messages.</li>
           </ul>
         </div>
       </div>